• Snowdrop in spring Snowdrops

 NEEDS YOU!

-Please contact me or any of the trustees if you are interested to help and keep the RR going for the benefit of villagers.
+Please do contact me or any of the trustees if you are interested in joining the committee and keep the Reading Room available for the benefit of all villagers.

 Parish Council update on the new development in Corsley (December 2023)